Detroit police search for missing 14-year-old girl

 DETROIT, Mich.
 (CBS DETROIT) - The Detroit Police Department is searching for a missing 14-year-old girl.

-Tanea Spurlock was last seen in the 8200 block of Westwood on Feb.
-6 around 1:40 a.m., authorities said.
+Zhiyona Jackson was last seen on Feb.
+10 around 1 p.m. in the 19000 block of Sunderland, police said.
+She was last seen wearing a pink shirt.

-Spurlock is described by police as Black, 5 feet and 4 inches tall, has black hair, brown eyes, and weighs 140 pounds.
+Jackson is described by police as Black, 5 feet and 2 inches tall, has black braids, has brown eyes, and weighs 119 pounds.

-It is unknown what she was wearing when she was last seen.
+Jackson's mother said she wants her daughter home and wants her to know she loves her.

 Thanks for reading CBS NEWS.